masabai/aws-center-disease-etl/README.md

 The three CDC datasets power three portfolio pipelines: Phase I, II, and III.

 ### CDC public-health dataset
-A comprehensive CDC public-health dataset covering chronic disease indicators, heart-disease mortality (2019–2021), and nutrition/obesity behaviors.
+A comprehensive CDC public-health dataset covering chronic disease indicators, heart disease mortality (2019–2021), and nutrition/obesity behaviors.
 It brings together standardized state/county health metrics, age-adjusted mortality rates, and BRFSS-based lifestyle data to provide a unified view of chronic conditions, cardiovascular risk, and population health behaviors across the U.S.

 Phase I runs a traditional Airflow ETL, ingesting all three CSVs for baseline cleaning and loading.
 Phase II uses a hybrid Lambda/EC2 Pandas workflow focused on the Nutrition dataset with automated validation; and Phase III utilizes a serverless Spark (Lambda/Glue) pipeline to process large-scale Chronic and Heart Disease datasets, enabling scalable transformation and analytics.

 ### Phase I: Traditional CDC ETL Pipeline with Airflow DAG
-Dataset: CDC Data (3 CSVs, ~100 MB) -- Work in progress
+Demonstrates a classic, local ETL workflow using Airflow, Pandas, Postgres, and Great Expectations.
+Dataset: Three CDC CSVs (~100 MB combined) contain chronic disease, heart disease, and nutrition metrics, serving as a baseline for all subsequent phases.

+Flow chart (conceptual):
+raw CSVs → Extract (local) → Transform (Pandas) → Load (Postgres) → Validate (GX) → Slack/Email notifications
+Extract (E): Airflow extracts the three CDC CSV files and copies them into the local raw/ directory.

+Transform (T): Pandas cleans, standardizes, and enriches the raw data into structured outputs stored in the processed/ directory.

+Load (L): Airflow loads the processed data into the local Postgres database for downstream analysis.

+Validate (V): Great Expectations validates schema, types, and quality checks using expectations stored locally.

+Notify (N): Airflow sends Slack notifications on success or failure at the end of the DAG run.

 ### Phase II: AWS CDC ETL Pipeline — Hybrid (Pandas)
 Showcase end-to-end data engineering on AWS using only free-tier resources, combining hybrid (EC2 + Lambda)